xzuyn/musubi-tuner/README.md

 ### Convert LoRA to another format

-You can convert LoRA to a format compatible with ComfyUI (presumed to be Diffusion-pipe) using the following command:
+You can convert LoRA to a format (presumed to be Diffusion-pipe) compatible with another inference environment (Diffusers, ComfyUI etc.) using the following command:

 ```bash
 python src/musubi_tuner/convert_lora.py --input path/to/musubi_lora.safetensors --output path/to/another_format.safetensors --target other